GPSFan/Teensy_SDR/README.md

 Mods by GPSFan   Ken McGuire  WA2VFN  2/28/2015

-- update code for compatibility with Teensyduino 1.2 and audio library 1.02 ... working with 1.2beta7
+- update code for compatibility with Teensyduino 1.2 and audio library 1.02 ... working with 1.21 and arduino 1.6.1
 - SSB transmit mode ... appears to be working
 - TX - RX  switching ... appears to be working
 - CW transmit mode ... appears to be working
-- internal keyer
+- internal waveshaped keyer

 Still TODO: